Principal component analysis

 This distance usually is denoted as \(Q\) or \(q\).
 It can be considered as a lack of fit measure for this particular object.

 The score distance is a squared Mahalanobis distance between the projection of the objects and the origin.
-It is a measure of extremeness of object and usually denoted as \(h\) or \(T^2\).
-The latter is used because Hotelling \(T^2\) distribution is often used to describe the distribution of the score distance values, so in many software the distance is called as Hotelling \(T^2\) distance.
+It is a measure of the extremeness of an object and usually denoted as \(h\) or \(T^2\).
+The latter is used because the Hotelling \(T^2\) distribution is often used to describe the distribution of the score distance values, so in many software packages the distance is called the Hotelling \(T^2\) distance.
 The distance can be computed using standardized scores (so score values for every component have unit variance).

 \[h_i = \sum_{a = 1}^{A} \frac{t_{ia}^2}{\lambda_a} \]

-Here \(\lambda\) are eigenvalues for the principal components, which correspond to the variance of corresponding scores.
+Here \(\lambda\) are eigenvalues for the principal components, which correspond to the variance of the corresponding scores.

-Both score and orthogonal distances are important statistics allowing to assess how well objects are described by PCA model.
-They can be assessed visually, using the Distance plot, — scatter plot where orthogonal distance is plotted against the score distance for particular number of components.
-In mdatools this plot is called as Residuals plot due to some historical reasons.
+Both score and orthogonal distances are important statistics allowing one to assess how well objects are described by PCA model.
+They can be assessed visually, using the Distance plot, — scatter plot where orthogonal distance is plotted against the score distance for a particular number of components.

 Both distances can be described using theoretical distributions.
 This helps to identify regular and extreme objects as well as outliers.
 All details will be shown later in this tutorial.